-Action progress: This is a priority action for NEG in 2021/22; an Impacts and Management of Paddleboards in the Solent (IMP Solent) project was established after the NEG meeting on 4/11/20.
+Action progress: This is a priority action for NEG in 2021/22; an Impacts and Management of Paddleboards in the Solent (IMP Solent) project was established after the NEG meeting in November 2020.
 Chichester Harbour will provide the pilot.
 Please visit Solentems - Paddleboards in the Solent (IMP Solent) for details.